HesselM/rpicross_notes/06-xc-opencv.md

     > Depending on the python versions on the RPi and on the XCS, multiple configs might require adjustments.
 Also note that the config-names depend on the python versions and hence might differ from the above overview.

-1. Remove `/home/pi/rpi/rootfs` from the configs:
+1. For each config, remove the "rootfs" reference from the path.
+The result should look like:

     - config-X.py:

     ```
     PYTHON_EXTENSIONS_PATHS = [
         os.path.join('/usr/local/lib/python3.7/site-packages/cv2', 'python-3.6')